unman/qubes-sync/README.md

 I really should package this properly.

 In the meantime:
 Install rsync in the template.
 Copy `rsyncd.conf` to `/etc`
-Copy `qubes.Rsync` to /etc/qubes-rpc`
+Copy `qubes.Rsync` to `/etc/qubes-rpc`
 Copy `qubes-rsync-forwarder@.service` to `/lib/systemd/system`
 Copy `qubes-rsync-forwarder.socket` to `/lib/systemd/system`

 ###
 On the server:
 Create `/home/user/shared` and `/home/user/archive`, and populate with data.
 chmod as appropriate.
 `systemctl start rsync`

 ###
 On the clients:
 Enable the `rsync-setup` service in the client.
-(This doesnt exst as yet, but should check that rsync is installed and forwarder is enabled).
+(This doesnt exist as yet, but should check that rsync is installed and forwarder is enabled).
 `systemctl enable qubes-rsync-forwarder.socket`
 `systemctl start qubes-rsync-forwarder.socket`
 `